Unavoidable Canonical Nonlinearity Induced by Gaussian Measures Discretization: Conclusions

 \section{Conclusions}

 In this work, we investigated the intrinsic canonical nonlinearity arises from discrepancy between continuous Gaussian families and their discretized counterparts, based on optimal transport and information geometry.
-By focusing on the vanishing discretization limit for 2-Wasserstein distance with its cost function aligned with Fisher metric for Gaussian families, we demonstrated that the residual $W_{2}$ distance is determined solely by the inverse covariance matrix and the discretization scale.
+By focusing on the vanishing discretization limit for 2-Wasserstein distance with its cost function aligned with Fisher metric for Gaussian families, we demonstrated that the resultant $W_{2}$ distance is determined solely by the inverse covariance matrix and the discretization scale.

 Our central result exhibits that the derived $W_{2}$ distance admits a clear information-geometric interpretation: it corresponds to twice the Kullback-Leibler divergence averaged over random parallel translations of the Gaussian induced by the discretization.
 Conceptually, this can provide a precise intuition for what we term unavoidable canonical nonlinearity within the statistical manifold, which has been in principle invisible effects solely under the KL-divergence based evaluation on a discrete statistical manifold.

-Finally, the present results indicate that the leading-order correspondence between the discretization-induced 2-Wasserstein distance and the expectation of the KL divergence reflects a general transport-information-geometric structure associated with the statistical submanifolds of interest.
-The unavoidable canonical nonlinearity observed in continuous Gaussian families and their discretized counterparts should therefore be understood as a particularly transparent example of this more general correspondence, where the parameter variations admit a clear physical interpretation in terms of parallel translations of Gaussian distributions.
+Finally, the present results indicate that the leading-order correspondence between the discretization-induced 2-Wasserstein distance and the expectation of the KL divergence reflects a general transport-information-geometric structure beyond Gaussian families.